Ike-Sanderson/Demultiplex/Assignment-the-first/Answers.md

 2. Per-base NT distribution
     1. Use markdown to insert your 4 histograms here.
-    2. **YOUR ANSWER HERE**
+    2. The index cutoff score should be high for the index reads; those need to be correct.
+Looking at the histogram for the R2 and R3 average I see that the first couple of positions have lower average scores: around 30.
+I would like to do a run with the cutuff at, say 32 and another with the cutoff at 35 (or 36?) and see if we get enough usable/matched reads with 36 to do a BLAST construct.
+For the R1 and R4 files, the average is quite high for most positions and perhaps a score cutoff of 28 is enough to keep out the garbage if there is any.
+The aligning tool should be able to do its job and give us a good guess at contigs even if a few bases are poor.
+At least that's what I think having never really done           this before.
     3. Looking at the symbols, there's no way the encoding could be anything other than Phred 33.
 It cannot be Phred 64 because          there are values less than 64 ( e.g. '#' which has a score of 2)

 ## Part 2
 1. Define the problem